-If an eligible whistleblower does not feel comfortable raising their disclosure with an Authorised Recipient, they could also raise it with any of the following:
+- 6.6 If an eligible whistleblower does not feel comfortable raising their disclosure with an Authorised Recipient, they could also raise it with any of the following: - a) a Director of NGS Super;

-- A Director of NGS Super; - an officer or senior manager of NGS Super.
-For these purposes, a senior manager includes (in addition to the Authorised Recipients) the Chief Strategy Officer and Deputy CEO, Chief Investment Officer, Chief Experience Officer, Chief Service Delivery Officer, Chief Advice Officer or the Chief Growth Officer; or - the internal or external auditors or actuaries of NGS Super (including a member of an audit team conducting an audit).
+- b) an officer or senior manager of NGS Super.
+For these purposes, a senior manager includes (in addition to the Authorised Recipients) the Chief Strategy Officer and Deputy CEO, Chief Investment Officer, Chief Experience Officer, Chief Service Delivery Officer, Chief Advice Officer or the Chief Growth Officer; or - (c) the internal or external auditors or actuaries of NGS Super (including a member of an audit team conducting an audit).